tdavydze/MachineLearning-CFD-DEM/README.md

 # keras2cfd-dem
 Using pretrained ANN to predict drag forces during runtime in CFD-DEM.
 The model can be trained on a fine mesh case and used to improve accuracy of coarse mesh modeling.
+This code was used in our paper: https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/highresolution-fluidparticle-interactions-a-machine-learning-approach/6C80409A3FA5427BDF3ADF1B26EFB224

 Base drag force models are:

 Di Felice model (Di Felice, R. (1994).
 The voidage function for fluid-particle interaction systems.
 International Journal of Multiphase Flow, 20(1), 153-159.